arnavrout/katzionReactTask-crud-app/README.md

 Users have the ability to perform various operations on the list of universities, including:

-Add New University
+Add New University,
-Edit University
+Edit University,
 Delete University